 Didn’t I tell you there were some great things happening this week?
 Well, this is one of them!
 Paula Daly, author of Just What Kind of Mother Are You? and Keep Your Friends Close has let me interview her again.
 I had the pleasure of interviewing Paula previously after her first novel, Just What Kind of Mother Are You? was published.
-Now, she has let me interview her yet again, so thank you, Paula, for being so generous with Books&Reviews!
+Now, she has let me interview her yet again, so thank you, Paula, for being so generous with Books&Reviews (now Bodies in the Library)!

 1. Where did the idea for Keep Your Friends Close come from?